EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 As mentioned, if `$HOME/safe_data/` exists in your home directory on the back-end, then that is mounted into a container.
 Otherwise, a subdirectory of `/safe_data/` corresponding to your project (and inferred from your user group) is mounted, if such a subdirectory can be found. |

-Using the File Manager, or via a session on the back-end accessed from within Open OnDemand, or on the VM from which you accessed Open OnDemand, create a `$HOME/safe_data/` directory and then create some files in it.
+Using the File Manager, or via a session on the back-end accessed from within Open OnDemand, or on the 'desktop' VM from which you accessed Open OnDemand, create a `$HOME/safe_data/` directory and then create some files in it.
 For example:

 ```bash
 mkdir $HOME/safe_data/